SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/software_description.rst

          fewer pixels.

 -  **Make Spectral Map**

+   -  *Skip making the preview image*: If set, no preview image (PNG file) will be produced.

    -  *Extension to map*: Extension name to display in the output image.
       This is typically 'FLUX' in the first extension, but for some